Recursive CTE SQL: Hierarchies, Date Series, and Graph...

 Termination Conditions

 A recursive CTE terminates when the recursive member returns zero rows.
-This is the implicit termination condition.
 But relying on it alone is dangerous: bad data (circular references, missing NULLs) can cause infinite recursion.
 Production code needs explicit guards.

 1. Depth Limit